MyNameIsJefftor/MyNameIsJefftor/README.md

 Hello My name is Kurtis McCammon, but I go by MyNameIsJefftor on most platforms.

-I am a wanna be Game Developer.
+I am a Game Developer.

 Languages/Tool I actively use:
 C++